Gymnasium (Germany): A "gymnasium in the south"

 To many traditionally minded Germans, a "gymnasium in the south" is the epitome of a good education, while to other Germans, it is the epitome of outmoded traditions and elitism.

 A study revealed that gymnasia in the south did have higher standards than those in other parts of Germany.
 On a standardised mathematics test provided by scientists, the study showed that students attending a southern gymnasium outperformed those attending one elsewhere in Germany.

 A 2007 study revealed that those attending a gymnasium in the north had similar IQs to those attending one in the south.
-Yet those attending a gymnasium in the north under-performed on standardised tests.
-The students who did worst came from Hamburg and the students who did best came from Baden-Württemberg.
-According to the study, the final year students in Hamburg lagged two years behind those attending a gymnasium in Baden-Württemberg.
-Because students had the same IQ, the difference in knowledge can only be explained by a difference in the teaching methods.
-On the other hand, gymnasia in the south have the reputation of valuing knowledge over creativity, while those in the north have the reputation of valuing creativity over knowledge.
+Yet those attending a gymnasium in the north underperformed on standardised tests.
+The students who did worst came from Hamburg, and the students who did best came from Baden-Württemberg.
+According to the study, final-year students in Hamburg lagged two years behind those attending a gymnasium in Baden-Württemberg.
+Because students had the same IQ, the difference in knowledge could only be explained by differences in teaching methods.
+On the other hand, gymnasia in the south have the reputation of valuing knowledge over creativity.
+In contrast, those in the north are known for valuing creativity over knowledge.
 Comparing students on a creativity test could produce different results.